Seagate/cortx-hare/README_developers.md

 3. Edit `cfgen/examples/singlenode.yaml` file.

-   * Ensure that the disks referred to by `io_disks.path_glob` pattern exist.
+   * Ensure that the disks enumerated in the `io_disks` list exist.
      Create loop devices, if necessary:
      ```bash
      sudo mkdir -p /var/mero
      for i in {0..9}; do